 MOZ Domain SEO Analysis Tool (Free)

 The MOZ DA tool is a free SEO tool that can be used to get a quick overview of a website’s domain authority.
 Moz Domain Authority, or DA, is pretty much industry standard recognition of a site’s authority.
-Whilst it isn’t 100% perfect, DA is a very useful shortcut to understand how authoritative a site is in relation to other sites.
+Whilst it isn’t 100% perfect, DA is a very useful shortcut to understanding how authoritative a site is in relation to other sites.

 SEO Tools I haven’t tested yet…